OrlovZ/PS5-BAR-Reader/README.md

 This project includes code to:
 1. **Read and Parse PS5 Backup Files**: The code reads `archive.dat` files using the structure provided by PSDevWiki.
-2. **Verify File Integrity**: By computing and comparing SHA-256 hash values, the program verifies the integrity of the backup files.
-3. **Compare Backup Files**: The tool compares the headers of different backup files to detect discrepancies.

 ## Structures